 Students U-PASS Winter 2021

-In light of the COVID-19 pandemic and in consultation with UW leadership, UW Tacoma has decided to waive the Universal Student U-PASS fee for autumn quarter 2020.
+In light of the COVID-19 pandemic and in consultation with UW leadership, UW Tacoma has decided to waive the Universal Student U-PASS fee for winter quarter 2021.
 This is in response to public health directives on social distancing, area transit agencies’ decisions to temporarily stop collecting fares, and the move to online instruction for spring quarter.
 If you would like to opt into the U-PASS program for Autumn quarter you can submit the Studnet U-PASS Request form and the fee can be added to your account.

 To receive your refunds faster and in the safest manner, Student Fiscal Services recommends that you set up Direct Deposit.
 If you prefer to receive a check, please make sure that your local address on MyUW is correct.
 You can verify and change your address by logging into MyUW and clicking on “change of address”.
 Please note that delivery of the check will take 7-10 business days.